Triknives/LIttle-Izakaya/README.md

 # _Little Izakaya_

 #### _This application is designed to allow a Patron of the pub the ability to see available beverages on tap or served.
-This will further allow an interface for Pub Owners to edit and track the amount of product being displayed to the possible Patrons online._
+This will further allow an interface for Pub Owners to add live updates to the front page of the site._

 #### By _**Brett Cordell**_

 ## Description

-_This application will provide staff of the mock pub to be able to update a rolling blog on the homepage.
-While also providing a like button and dislike button for the food dishes, and drinks current offered at the pub, allowing for effective feedback for staff._
+_This application will provide staff of the mock pub to be able to update a rolling blog on the homepage._

 _It will utilize React as the framework to allow for styling, and the "one page website" format.
 This portion of the project will focus on layout and styling, to later have back-end functionality added IE working forms, and editable data._